ParallelMaths/parallel/pages/10-22-evolution-rap.md

 ^^^

 ^^^ hint id=4_2 marks=1
 Another approach – again not the official one – is to see whether the equations make any sense.
-For example, the more painters (d), the shorter the time, but answers B & D have d on the top of the expression, which implies the that if you increase the number of painters then it will take proportionally longer.
-So, you can exclude B & D as sensible answers.
+For example, the more painters (d), the shorter the time, but answers the second and fourth options have d on the top of the expression, which implies the that if you increase the number of painters then it will take proportionally longer.
+So, you can exclude the second and fourth options as sensible answers.
 Perhaps you can exclude one or two other options.
 ^^^

 ---

-It takes `ab` man-hours to the paint `c` square metres of the bridge and hence `ab/c` man-hours to paint 1 square metre.
+It takes `ab` man-hours to paint `c` square metres of the bridge and hence `ab/c` man-hours to paint 1 square metre.
 So `d` men will take `ab/cd` hours to paint 1 square metre and `abe/cd` hours to paint `e` square metres.
 :::